cgroce2/frontend-nanodegree-mobile-portfolio/README.md

 To achieve this I performed the following optimizations / changes:

-Loaded JavaScript files asynchonously
-Used a media query for print.css
-Used a smaller/optimized version of pizzeria.jpg
-Optimized image sizes
-Used uncss to remove any unnecessary CSS selectors Checked if any CSS selectors were unnecssary for above-the-fold content Added a src/ folder to contain pre-minified files
+Loaded JavaScript files asynchonously, used a media query for print.css, used a smaller/optimized version of pizzeria.jpg, optimized image sizes, used uncss to remove any unnecessary CSS selectors, checked if any CSS selectors were unnecssary for above-the-fold content, added a src/ folder to contain pre-minified files.

 Additionally, I started using Grunt to automate a number of the optimization tasks.

-grunt-uncss - task for uncss
-grunt-imageoptim - task for optimizing images grunt-contrib-uglify - task to minify Javascript grunt-contrib-cssmin - task to minify css grunt-inline - task to inline critical CSS and Javascript
+grunt-uncss - task for uncss, grunt-imageoptim - task for optimizing images, grunt-contrib-uglify - task to minify Javascript, grunt-contrib-cssmin - task to minify css, grunt-inline - task to inline critical CSS and Javascript.

 I also added a src/ folder to contain pre-minified files

 I moved the development versions of the HTML/CSS/Javascript files into a src directory and src/css, src/js subdirectories.
 The grunt tasks automate the process of minifying CSS and Javascript (grunt-contrib-uglify & grunt-contrib-cssmin), inlining selected CSS and Javascript (grunt-inline) and moving the release files into their final locations.
 Results:

-Ultimately achieved a mobile PageSpeed Insights score of 96 Yay - 96 PageSpeed score -- Success!
+1. Ultimately achieved a mobile PageSpeed Insights score of 96
+2. Yay - 96 PageSpeed score -- Success!
-An automated Grunt pipeline to easily make further optimizations.
+3. An automated Grunt pipeline to easily make further optimizations.

 Goal of Part 2: